greg-raven/Department-21/_posts/2018-09-17-more-signs-from-the-indian-hills-community-center.md

 ---
-title: 'More signs from the Indian Hills Community Center'
+title: "More signs from the Indian Hills Community Center"
 author: 'Noam Sain'
 layout: post
 ---